 Redeemable participating shares are redeemable at the shareholder's option, are classified as financial liabilities, and are measured at the present value of the redemption amounts.
-The participating shares can be put back to the Fund on any dealing day for cash equal to a proportionate share of the Fund's Net Asset Value ("NAV").
+The participating shares can be put back to the Fund on any dealing day for cash equal to a proportionate share of the Fund's NAV.
 The liabilities arising from the redeemable shares are carried at the redemption amount, being the NAV calculated in accordance with IFRS.

-(I) Standards, interpretations and amendments to published standards effective January 1, 2018
+(I) Standards, interpretations and amendments to published standards effective for annual periods beginning after January 1, 2019